 In terms of on-site avifaunal sensitivity, the table below summarises the factors considered.
 The constraints identified were classified according to a four-tier sensitivity classification method (No-Go, High, Medium, and Low).
-These constraints were on the full site of all three wind farms.

 Table 9.
 Avifaunal Sensitivity mapping factors.

 Sensitivity class Avifaunal factors considered Recommendation No-Go areas Verreaux's Eagle nest buffers.
 Four Verreaux's Eagle nests No wind turbines or overhead are known within the area originally screened for the Loxton power lines should be placed wind farms.
 The VERA model was run for three of these within these areas nests.
 The project was re-designed to exclude the High and Other infrastructure may be Medium risk areas identified by VERA.
 The fourth nest was permitted on agreement with found only after VERA modelling had been run, and was the specialist. provided with a buffer of 5.2km.
 Martial Eagle nest buffers.
 Three Martial Eagle nests from two territories occur in the broader study area, which was originally screened.
 To determine the size of the nest buffers